 With that said, you also have to have realistic expectations and be fair to your baby.
 You can’t put your baby to bed at 6 p.m. and expect her to necessarily wake up at 6 a.m. or later.
 11-12 hours at night is normal for babies and toddlers under 2 (after 2 is variable), with a minimum of 10 hours, so it’s important to know your baby’s tendency for night sleep (to figure that out track your baby’s sleep for 2+ weeks) and set her schedule accordingly.

-My eldest son (youngest son is still up in the air) is a NIGHT OWL!
+My eldest son was (and is) a NIGHT OWL!
 It is very challenging because the bedtime routine tends to shift later and later and later if we don’t set firm limits, but too late and it used to lead to night-wakings and now it just leads to a too-early wake-up and crankiness.
 He is so afraid he’s going to miss something and just doesn’t want the day to end…EVER.
 Add to that, when he was a baby, he was mostly an 11-hour baby (until he went to one nap), so we did have a 5 or 5:30 a.m. wake-time from around 6 to 8 or 9 months (before I shifted his schedule).
-For awhile he was waking up after 8 or 8:30 a.m., but now he has hovered around 6:30 or 7:00 a.m. where I expect it to stay until he becomes a teenager and I have to drag him out of bed.
+For awhile he was waking up after 8 or 8:30 a.m., but now he has hovered around 6:30 or 7:00 a.m. where I expect it to stay until he becomes a teenager and I have to drag him out of bed. 🙂

 Can you change a lark into an owl or vice versa?